-The financial sector and the fintech companies probably were among the first early adopters to deploy machine learning (ML) and artificial intelligence (AI) to improve performance and enhance the quality of services and products offered to consumers.
+The financial sector and the fintech companies were probably among the first early adopters to deploy machine learning (ML) and artificial intelligence (AI) to improve performance and enhance the quality of services and products offered to consumers.
 Today, given the development of technology and regulations, there is an opportunity for new improvements and innovations.

 One of the new sources of innovation shaping the financial sector, especially the banking industry, is open banking.
 Because of the data and services exchanged between financial institutions and third-party providers, there are challenges that every fintech company faces.

-Andrew Wu: I was born and raised in China and spent my first eighteen years there before my college in Finland and later a master’s degree in Sweden.
-During the last thirteen years in the industry, I started as a software developer and gradually transitioned to a data engineer and now a machine learning engineer.
+Andrew Wu: I was born and raised in China and spent my first eighteen years there before my college in Finland, and later a master’s degree in Sweden.
+During the last thirteen years in the industry, I started as a software developer, and gradually transitioned to a data engineer, and now a machine learning engineer.
 I see myself as a backend generalist, as I have worked with different technologies, from building websites to infrastructure as code.
 I did my master’s thesis on the topic of Machine Learning and contributed to several ML-related projects at Eniro, US Bank, Swedbank, and H&M. Currently, I am working with a team of brilliant engineers to support and simplify the go-to production process for data scientists at Tink.

 Eliisabet Hein: I’m originally from Tallinn, Estonia, but I moved to Scotland to study Computer Science & AI at the University of Edinburgh for my bachelor’s.
 The machine learning courses I took as part of this degree really captured me, so I continued my studies on the Machine Learning master’s program at KTH.
 I started at Tink as a thesis student, and continued as a full-time Data Scientist in the Enrichment Categorization team, where our focus is on identifying different spending and income categories to empower people to better manage their finances.
 I’ve also always been interested in languages and linguistics, so I’m very lucky to be working with NLP in a professional capacity.

 Hyperight: During the Data Innovation Summit 2022, you will share more on the topic “Scaling ML in one of Europe’s hottest fintech companies”.
-Can you tell us what the delegates could expect from the presentation?
+Can you tell us what the delegates can expect from the presentation?

 Hyperight: To start with, can you tell us about Tink, what open banking is and what’s the role of AI and ML in the banking industry and the fintech companies?